charlespughtech/charlespughtech/README.md

 ## About Me

+- I am a Google-certified data analyst with experience working on multiple data projects.
 - I’m passionate about making data meaningful by leveraging data, technology, and creativity to solve real-world problems and deliver impactful solutions.
-- Here you'll find a collection of my projects, experiments, and contributions across data analytics, software development, and digital innovation.
 - I turn raw data into clear, actionable decisions and love tackling real-world challenges while sharing my journey as I grow in the world of data analytics.

 ---